Monopoly (song)

-"Monopoly" is a song by American singers Ariana Grande and Victoria Monét, released on April 1, 2019 through Republic Records.
+"Monopoly" is a song by American singers Ariana Grande and Victoria Monét.
+It was released on April 1, 2019, by Republic Records.
 The song was written by Grande, Monét, Charles Anderson, Michael Foster, and producer Tim Suby.
-The music video, which was shot on March 30, 2019 at Mohegan Sun in the hours leading up to a concert scheduled that night, was released alongside the single, and was directed by Alfredo Flores and Ricky Alvarez.
+The music video, which was shot on March 30, 2019, at Mohegan Sun in the hours leading up to a concert scheduled that night, was released alongside the single, and was directed by Alfredo Flores and Ricky Alvarez.

 "Monopoly" was included on the Japanese deluxe edition of Grande's fifth studio album Thank U, Next (2019) as a bonus track, along with the official remix of "7 Rings" featuring 2 Chainz.
 It reached the top five in Greece and Israel and the top 20 in Ireland, Japan and New Zealand.
 Grande and Monét performed the song on some of the shows of the Sweetener World Tour.

 Background

 Monét and Grande decided to make a song titled "Monopoly", finding it funny since Monét dislikes the board game and declines to play whenever Grande asks.
 The song was recorded on February 1, 2019.

-"Monopoly" was originally slated for a March 28, 2019 release but was pushed back to April 1, 2019 to celebrate "7 Rings" 8th week at number one on the Billboard Hot 100.
+"Monopoly" was originally slated for a March 28, 2019 release but was pushed back to April 1, 2019, to celebrate "7 Rings" 8th week at number one on the Billboard Hot 100.
 Grande said on Twitter that "Monopoly" is about "friendship, freedom, protecting your energy and staying right in your bag."
 Monét made a similar tweet stating that the track was about "good vibes and celebrations of life and friendship."